You need people who you can email, and you need them quickly. Oh, and if you could get them pretty cheap, that'd be great, too.

-Yes, thousands of contacts are a credit card swipe away, but your email marketing program -- a critical part of a well-rounded inbound marketing strategy -- will seriously suffer.
-Curious why purchasing email lists is a legitimate email marketer's kiss of death?
+Yes, thousands of contacts are a credit card swipe away, but your email marketing program — a critical part of a well-rounded inbound marketing strategy — can seriously suffer.
+Curious why buying email lists is a legitimate email marketer's kiss of death?
 Read on.

 Methods of Acquiring an Email List

-What "opt-in" lists don't mean, however, is that they opted in to receive email communications from your business.
+What "opt-in" lists don't mean, however, is that email recipients opted in to receive email communications from your business.
 This is a critical distinction, and the next section of this post will go into more detail on why this type of "opt-in email list" (should be read with air quotes) is not a good idea for your email marketing program.

 Why You Shouldn't Buy Email Lists